Skip to content

 zoneAggregator ZoneAggregator Query aggregated zone data

-state RecipeStateStore Persist key-value state (survives restart)
+state RecipeStateStore Persist key-value state (survives restart, auto-notifies UI on mutations)

 log(msg, level?) function Write to recipe execution log